Services at Royal Bolton Hospital

 The Trauma and Orthopaedic Department provides a range of musculoskeletal services, from orthopaedic medicine to complex surgery.
 We have established a centre of excellence, with a group of 11 consultants providing a general trauma service and appropriate specialisation in key areas.

 Orthotists assess, measure and supply both ready-made and made-to-measure inner soles and braces following a consultant referral.
 These can range from protective helmets to upper/lower limb bracing and footwear.
 We offer a service to adults and children.

 The Acute Pain Team provides support and advice in the management of acute (severe) pain for patients during their hospital stay.
-The team comprises one consultant anaesthetist and two specialist nurses who can be contacted by members of staff to review any patient experiencing any problems with acute pain.
+The team comprises one consultant anaesthetist and three specialist nurses who can be contacted by members of staff to review any patient experiencing any problems with acute pain.
 The aim of the team is to ensure that all patients receive high quality pain management care throughout their stay at Bolton NHS Foundation Trust.

-The chronic pain service is a specialist team including consultants in pain medicine, a clinical psychologist, physiotherapists and specialist nurses.
+The chronic pain service is a specialist team including consultants in pain medicine, clinical psychologists, physiotherapists and specialist nurses.
 We offer a range of treatments and interventions in the management of chronic pain, some of which involve the use of medication and others which don’t.
 Our aim with all treatments is to support and assist patients to manage their pain more effectively and improve their quality of life.
 The latter may involve patients being invited to attend our comprehensive multidisciplinary Pain Management Programme.

 The Pharmacy Department supplies medicines to inpatients and outpatients and helps to make sure medicines are used safely, effectively and efficiently.
 We provide information and support to prescribers and also supply chemotherapy and other specially prepared medicines from our Aseptic Production Unit.
 We have teams based at the Royal Bolton Hospital, Bolton One and Darley Court.